If you're considering booking with us, or just want more information, we're happy to answer all your questions and get you set up.

 Today, Niseko is still known and appreciated for its onsens that are rich in minerals like sulphur and iron, with each onsen having a particular concoction of minerals that supposedly help with particular medical and cosmetic ailments.
 If you are planning a trip to Niseko, we definitely recommend taking advantage of the dozens of baths in the area, especially if you are skiing or snowboarding often - they are amazing for tired bodies after a long day on the slopes and a great way to wind down each evening.

-Although there are no apparent downsides to participating in onsen and are touted as one of the great Japanese past times, many new visitors to the land of the rising sun avoid them or feel nervous due to nervousness or misunderstanding about their benefits and customs.
+Although there are no apparent downsides to bathing in an onsen and doing so is touted as one of the great Japanese past times, many new visitors to the land of the rising sun avoid them or feel nervous due to nervousness or misunderstanding about their benefits and customs.
 This is understandable as admittedly, there are quite a few rules when it comes to simply taking a soak!
 If you're thinking about going to an onsen while in Japan have no fear: here is everything you need to know when it comes to onsen etiquette in Japan.

 Probably the hardest pill to swallow when it comes to onsen culture, something everyone has to face when heading to the baths for the first time is that nothing foreign (including swimsuits) can enter an onsen.
 Many guests ask if they can cover up so they can be comfortable around others but unfortunately this is forbidden in pretty much every onsen in the country, but for good reason.
 In general, onsens are considered to be pure and clean areas to relax and take in the benefits of the mineral-rich waters.
 If foreign objects like towels, clothes and even your freshly washed bathers were to enter the onsen, it could be considered a sort of 'contamination' where the purity of the experience would be tainted.